-B1 - Facility Boundarie s, Infrastructure and Activities Introduction: This procedure GHG Assertion. re evaluates the boundaries as defined by the Responsible Party against the Type of Evidence Documentation, Observation, Inquiries of the Client, Physical Examination Data Sources GHG Inventory Management Plan and Reporting Document (IMPRD), GHG Assertion, Previous GHG Assertions, Entergy Personnel, SEC 10-K and 8-Q filings, Annual Reports, Corporate Statistical Report Objective (specific principles) Completeness, Consistency Specific Activities Completeness, Consistency Compare the GHG emission sources listed for the organization in the GHG Assertion against GHG emission sources listed in previous GHG Assertions.
-Compare the GHG emission sources listed for the organization in the GHG Assertion against relevant Annual Reports, 10-K/8-Q SEC filings, Corporate Statistical Report, Entergy's website regarding operations and assets.
-Compare the GHG emission sources listed for the organization in the GHG Assertion against observations made during site visits for completeness.
-Interview Entergy personnel regarding changes to the GHG inventory, or any changes in operation which have occurred in the current reporting period.
-Interview relevant Entergy personnel regarding completeness of inventory described in the GHG Assertion.
-Compare total GHG emissions for each GHG emissions source in the current period against prior periods.
-Evaluate the appropriateness and quantification of any de minimus Error Conditions GHG emission sources that are not reported in the GHG Assertion.
+B1 - Facility Boundaries, Infrastructure and Activities

-B2 - Review of Operating Conditions
+Introduction: This procedure evaluates the boundaries as defined by the Responsible Party against the GHG Assertion.

-Introduction: This procedure utilizes analytical procedures to identify changes in the scope of the GHG Assertion.
-This procedure is initiated during the verification planning stage.
+UTIO Assertion. - Type of Evidence Documentation, Observation, Inquiries of the Client, Physical Examination Data Sources GHG Inventory Management Plan and Reporting Document (IMPRD), GHG Assertion, Previous GHG Assertions, Entergy Personnel, SEC 10-K and 8-Q filings, Annual Reports, Corporate Statistical Report Objective (specific principles) Completeness, Consistency Specific Activities 1.
+Compared the GHG emission sources listed for the organization in the GHG Assertion against GHG emission sources listed in previous GHG Assertions.
+Compared the GHG emission sources listed for the organization in the GHG Assertion against relevant Annual Reports, 10-K/8-Q SEC filings, Corporate Statistical Report, Entergy's website regarding operations and assets.
+3. Compared the GHG emission sources listed for the organization in the GHG Assertion against observations made during site visits for completeness.
+4. Interviewed Entergy personnel regarding changes to the GHG inventory, or any changes in operation which have occurred in the current reporting period.
+5. Interviewed relevant Entergy personnel regarding completeness of inventory described in the GHG Assertion.
+6. Compared total GHG emissions for each GHG emissions source in the current period against prior periods.
+7. Evaluated the appropriateness and quantification of any de minimus emission sources.
+Error Conditions • GHG emission sources that were not reported in the GHG Assertion.

-Type of Evidence Analytical Procedures, Inquiries of the Client, Documentation (e.g., IMPRD) Data Sources GHG Assertion, Entergy personnel, data from major sources such as fossil generation units and purchased power Objective (specific principles) Consistency, Completeness Specific Activities Interview Entergy personnel regarding any operational issues which may have caused a significant change to the reported emissions (e.g., asset acquisitions/divestitures, change in operations/dispatch, etc.).
-Compare total emissions for each GHG emissions source in the current period against prior periods.
-Error Conditions Significant changes in emissions (including wide variances between 2022 data vs. earlier years, particularly for fossil units, such as CEMS data, or purchased power amounts through TRADES) do not constitute an error condition, but do warrant further investigation, and clarifications, as applicable.
+B2 - Review of Operating B2 - Review of Operating Conditions utilized analytical procedures to identify changes in the scope of the re is initiated during the verification planning stage.
+Type of Evidence Analytical Procedures, Inquiries of the Client, Documentation (e.g., IMPRD) Data Sources GHG Assertion, Entergy personnel, data from major sources such as fossil generation units and purchased power Objective (specific principles) Consistency, Completeness Specific Activities Interviewed Entergy personnel regarding any operational issues which may have caused a significant change to the reported emissions (e.g., asset acquisitions/divestitures, change in operations/dispatch, etc.).
+Compared total emissions for each GHG emissions source in the current period against prior periods.
+Error Conditions • Significant changes in emissions (including wide variances between 2023 data vs. earlier years, particularly for fossil units, such as CEMS data, or purchased power amounts through TRADES) do not constitute an error condition, but do warrant further investigation, and clarifications, as applicable.